holidaycheck/tech-blog/_posts/2017-06-09-how-we-found-a-memory-leak.markdown

 As mentioned before, the development instance of our application was affected far more than the production one.
 The main difference between the two instances are the amount of logs they synchronize.
 The production instance synchronizes logs almost continously and only waits rarely for new logs to appear.
 On the contrary, the development instance syncs only very few logs, leaving the job waiting and checking for new logs most of the time.

-This led us to the assumption, that the memory leak was actual caused by the constant polling for new logs, and not the actual synchronization.
+This led us to the assumption that the memory leak was caused by the constant polling for new logs, and not the actual synchronization.

 We could confirm this assumption by removing and stubbing out all code related to synchronizing the logs.
 After that, with only the waiting logic left, the leak was still present.